-Auditory integration training (also known as AIT) involves a person listening to a selection of music or other sounds which have been electronically modified.
+Auditory integration training (also known as AIT) involves a person listening to a selection of music which has been electronically modified.

-There are several different kinds of auditory integration training including the Bérard Method, the Listening Program, Samonas Sound Therapy, and the Tomatis Method
+There are several different kinds of auditory integration training including the Bérard's Method, the Listening Program, Samonas Sound Therapy, and the Tomatis Method

-AIT is based on the idea that some people, including some people on the autism spectrum, are hypersensitive (over-sensitive) or hyposensitive (under-sensitive) to certain frequencies of sound.
+AIT is based on the idea that some people, including some people with autism, are hypersensitive (over-sensitive) or hyposensitive (under-sensitive) to certain frequencies of sound.

-AIT is designed to improve the person’s ability to process sounds by ’re-educating’ the brain.
-This is done by playing electronically modified music or other sounds in which the frequencies have been changed.
+AIT is designed to improve the person's ability to process sounds by 're-educating' the brain.
+This is done by playing electronically modified music in which the frequencies have been changed.